 management and creative disruption.
 He manages and coordinates the GRP

-team, and provides overall oversight and leadership for GRP. - Peter BentleyAdaptation and Resilience, Foreign, Commonwealth & Development OfficePeter Bentley is the Head of the Adaptation and Resilience team at the UK’s Foreign, Commonwealth and Development Office (FCDO).
+- Peter BentleyAdaptation and Resilience, Foreign, Commonwealth & Development OfficePeter Bentley is the Head of the Adaptation and Resilience team at the UK’s Foreign, Commonwealth and Development Office (FCDO).
 He previously led on disaster risk financing and insurance for the FCDO and helped set up the Centre for Disaster Protection, which aims to find better ways to stop disasters devastating lives and economies, by supporting countries to better manage disaster risk.
 Prior to this he worked in humanitarian response for Save the Children, working across East Africa in South Sudan, Uganda, Kenya and Ethiopia on first phase and chronic emergencies.

 - Cibele QueirozKnowledge Director, Global Resilience Partnership & Theme Leader, Stockholm Resilience CentreCibele leads GRPs work to advance the understanding and knowledge about resilience.
 Her work has a main focus on resilience of food systems and local livelihoods in food production landscapes.
 Her work has also a strong emphasis on the management of ecosystem services and biodiversity under social-environmental change.